 The Corporate Governance and Nominating Committee reviews, evaluates and recommends nominees for the Board of Directors.
 In addition, the Corporate Governance and Nominating Committee monitors and evaluates the performance of the directors on a periodic basis, individually and collectively.
 The Committee also periodically reviews the Company's corporate governance principles and recommends changes to the Board of Directors.
 The Board of Directors has determined that each member of the Corporate Governance and Nominating Committee is an independent director in accordance with the independence requirements of the NYSE.
-The Corporate Governance and Nominating Committee held three meetings during the fiscal year ended January 29, 2011.
-The Corporate Governance and Nominating Committee operates under a Board-approved charter.
+The Corporate Governance and Nominating Committee held three meetings during the fiscal year ended January 28, 2012.
+The Corporate Governance and Nominating Committee operates under a Board-approved charter, a copy of which is available on the Company's website at www.catofashions.com/investors.cfm.
 Messrs.
-Bryan F. Kennedy, III (Chair), Thomas E. Meckley, Bailey W. Patrick, D. Harding Stowe and Edward I. Weisiger, Jr. are the members of the Corporate Governance and Nominating Committee.
+Bryan F. Kennedy, III (Chair), Thomas B. Henson, Bailey W. Patrick, D. Harding Stowe and Edward I. Weisiger, Jr. are the members of the Corporate Governance and Nominating Committee.